Adi3g/collector/README.md

 # Collector

-Collector is a Python library designed to collect data from various sources such as databases, big data files, APIs, and more, and transform the data into a unified output structure.
+Collector is a Python library designed to collect data from various sources such as databases, big data files, cloud storage, APIs, and more, and transform the data into a unified output structure.
 This flexible and extensible tool allows you to define data collection and transformation rules using a custom configuration file format (`.col`), making data integration tasks streamlined and maintainable.

 ## Table of Contents